 We are all born under this curse of sin and so we start life out in a strained, separated condition.
 Once we are old enough to recognize this, we have some choices to make.
 The Holy Spirit reveals this separation in a variety of ways.
 That is why it is so important to share the love of God with children so when they realize their sinful propensity, they can find their way to a loving Savior who can bring relief and a lifting from the burden of sin.
 Jesus makes it possible for us to choose to enter into relationship with our Father through a new birth experience.
 He talked to Nicodemus about this exchanged life in John Chapter 3.
 If you’ve not experienced this yet, read there and ask the Holy Spirit to reveal this to you.
 Jesus took the sins of the world upon Himself so that we could have relationship with God.

 Back to the broken pieces; Have you had a major experience of breaking occur in your life?
 Some of us have had it happen several times, and in various ways.
 How have you responded?
-Are you able to see the purpose of God in it or are you angry with Him, still not understanding His love to you.
+Are you able to see the purpose of God in it or are you angry with Him, still not understanding His love for you.

 I have a book by Dwight Carlson, M.D. called, Overcoming Hurts and Anger.
 In it, he describes the destructive results of unresolved anger in a person.
 He mentions so many effects, that it makes you want to really examine your heart to be sure you are totally free of any hidden anger.
 He explains that sometimes people have become so good at denying or suppressing anger they don’t even realize it’s there until the lid blows!
 It was April of 2014 that my lid blew.
 A series of events led up to it and wow! it was devastating.
 It was the beginning of my road to getting help to change some proud, and self-protective patterns in my life.

-I spent several months alone, living with various friends who were willing to help me through this awful season of change, grief and loss.
+I spent several months alone, living with various friends who were willing to help me through this awful season of change, grief, and loss.
 At one point I was living at a couple’s summer place, an RV near Lake Champlain.
 What for some would have been a wonderful summer retreat, was for me a time of deep soul searching.
 So painful, I despaired of life.
 I remember the dark, oppressive, thoughts that I battled there day-after-day.
 I was alone, and determined to allow God to remake me through this devastating time; I was hungry.

 This event revealed the very broken person I had become.
 It took a lot of work and restructuring, lots of love and care by friends and counselors, to remake me into someone who could really receive God’s love and begin to love the way He does.
 So now, after much surrender and remaking, I can look back and say, “Thank you Lord, for everything.”
 All the pain, rejection, sorrow and heartache was worth it.
 He took a vessel that was completely broken and continued to make me into someone that He can now use fully for His purposes.